mailming/Action-Replay-HwH-Ext/README.md

 ## Notes
 - Internally the script stores and replays captured api calls, but the UI uses *actions/replay* wording.

+## License
+You are free to modify and use this extension as long as you credit the original author.
+Using a pre-existing license is recommended for clarity.

+For licensing questions or permissions, please contact: **gamepla@gmail.com**

 ## Raw install URL